What is a Touchpoint?

 A Touchpoint in Terms of Customer Experience is So Much More

 In terms of Customer Experience, touchpoints are more than just transactional moments.
-They’re critical interactions within the customer journey that help define key moments in the process.
+They’re critical interactions within the customer journey that help define key moments in the process which can build or erode customer trust.

 But customer touchpoints are often misunderstood for what they really are, or go unappreciated from the customer’s perspective.